vvnsrzn/www/content/projects/david-poupon.md

 I basically start a Vercel project, connected my repo and the domain name and it worked like a charm.

-For this kink of micro website, Vercel is a very good one.
+For this kind of micro-websites, Vercel is an excellent choice.

 SvelteKit offers a wide range of [adapters](https://svelte.dev/docs/kit/adapters) if you want to deploy elsewhere.